muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 ## Script / Character Encoding

-Assuming that the MUON parser proper operates logically in terms of the input *parsing unit* being a Unicode character string (characterized by a sequence of Unicode *character code points*, each corresponding to an integer in the set `{0..0xD7FF,0xE000..0x10FFFF}`), a MUON parser that is actually given an octet string as input (per a raw file) will need to determine which of possibly many possible encoding formats was used to encode the character data as octets, and then convert the input as such.
+The MUON parser proper operates logically in terms of the input *parsing unit* being a Unicode character string (characterized by a sequence of Unicode *character code points*, each corresponding to an integer in the set `{0..0xD7FF,0xE000..0x10FFFF}`).
+In self-defining terms, the MUON parser proper expects a **Text** value as input.

-In self-defining terms, the regular MUON parser expects a **Text** value as input, but a raw file is directly characterized by a **Blob** value, so a normalization function would need to map from the latter value to the former, a process typically known as *character decoding*.
+Actual MUON parser input, however, is given as an octet string (per a raw file), which represents the character data in some encoding format.
+In self-describing terms, the actual input or raw file is directly characterized by a **Blob** value, so a normalization function would need to map from the latter value to the former, a process typically known as *character decoding*.

 It is mandatory for every MUON parser and generator to support the UTF-8 character format associated with the **Unicode** standard version 2.1 and